-Review Process: Research proposals are reviewed by scientists and/or doctors selected by members of the IWMF Scientific Advisory Committee.
-Their comments and recommendations are considered by the IWMF Research Committee which in turn forwards the comments on to the applicant for a response.
-Once the application is approved by the reviewers it goes to the IWMF Board of Trustees for funding decisions.
-Authors of proposals will be notified by the IWMF Research Committee as soon as a decision is made.
-Prior to funds being awarded, a Grant Award Agreement is signed by the IWMF President and Treasurer and is then sent to the research institute for signature by the appropriate, authorized financial officer.
+Review Process: Research proposals are reviewed by selected members of the IWMF Scientific Advisory Committee (SAC) (link).
+The SAC may in turn respond to the research proposal applicant(s) with questions and/or request for clarification regarding certain aspects of the proposal itself.
+The SAC comments and recommendations are thereafter evaluated by the IWMF Research Committee which in turn may submit further questions to the applicant.
+Once the application is approved by both the SAC and Research Committee a recommendation for funding is forwarded to the IWMF Board of Trustees.
+Generally speaking, at this stage a decision to fund an SAC/Research Committee research approved proposal is based on fund availability.
+Authors of proposals will be notified by the IWMF Vice President Research as soon as a decision is made.
+Prior to funds being awarded, a Grant Award Agreement is signed by the IWMF President and Treasurer and is then sent to the research institute for signature by the appropriate authorized financial officer.
 A Project Liaison Officer will be appointed by the IWMF Research Committee.
 This person is the IWMF point of contact for the Principal Investigator regarding technical questions.
 The Project Liaison Officer is responsible for keeping the IWMF membership informed about the progress of the project.

-Payment policy: IWMF payments are made on a six-month basis.
+Payment policy: IWMF research payments are made on a six-month basis.
 The IWMF Treasurer will pay a pro rata amount for six months at the start of the project.
 Future payments will be made every six months after receipt of a six-month progress report.
 Five per cent of the last payment will be withheld until a final report is approved by the IWMF Research Committee.
 An addition of 8% of the actual costs is the maximum amount permitted for indirect costs.

 Request Grant Application

 Click here to download PDF of application form.